St. Patrick’s Day in Ireland – 7 1/2 Things I’ve Learned19

 2. I don’t like beer.
 Not even Guiness.

-I thought this could change in Ireland.
+I thought this could change on St. Patrick’s Day in Ireland.
 It didn’t.
 Still wine is an absolute NO GO during St. Patricks’s Day (at least it feels like this).
 But thank God the Irish do know Shandy.
 That’ll do.

 (spot the error)